 The Master of Natural Resources degree program requires students to take 18 credits in core classes, 18 credits in an area of emphasis, and 9 credits for the MNR capstone project.
-You can choose an area of emphasis from the certificate programs, or you can opt for a self-designed area of emphasis based on your interests and goals.
+You can choose an area of emphasis from the certificate programs or you can opt for a self-designed area of emphasis based on your interests and goals.
 Your faculty advisor should help you create your program of study.
 Note that courses do not need to have the MNR prefix to be used in your program.
 View the complete list of the MNR course offerings in the OSU Catalog.
+The program coordinator will give you a guide to completing the program of study when you are accepted to the program.

-MNR Sections Introduction Ecology/Production Human Systems Methodology 3 credits 6 credits 6-9 credits in 2+ areas 3 credits Core (18 credits) provides breadth Introduction to Sustainable Natural Resources See course offerings in the OSU Catalog.
+MNR Sections Introduction Ecology/Production Human Systems Methodology 3 credits 6 credits 6-9 credits in 2+ areas 3 credits Core (18 credits) provides breadth MNR 511: Intro to Sustainable Natural Resources See course offerings in the OSU Catalog.
 Economics Policy Sociology Ethics Communication See course offerings in the OSU Catalog.
-Choose from th e following online gradu ate certificates Area of Emphasis (18-20 credits) provides depth Sustainal Water Co Fisheries Wildlife N Forests a Urban Fo nic Information Science ole Natural Resources onflict Management Management Management nd Climate Change restry nt-designed, advisor-app roved area of emphasis .
-Capstone Project (9 credits) Option 2: 6-7 cr dits of MNR 560 redits of MNR 560 + 2-3 credits of independent stu e of the above listed certifi -
+F Choose from th e following online gradu ate certificates Area of Emphasis (18-20 credits) provides depth Geographic Information Science Sustainable Natural Resources Water Conflict Management Fisheries Management Wildlife Management Forests and Climate Change Urban Ecrostry Urban Forestry Or student-designed, advisor-approved area of emphasis Capstone Project (9 credits) Project Option 1: MNR 560 Master's Case Study (3 credits)